terrimporter/MetaWorks/README.md

 Run test script that uses the COI classifier: snakemake --jobs 2 --snakefile snakefile_ESV --configfile config_testing_COI_data.yaml

-## Installation

-MetaWorks runs at the command-line on linux x86-64 in a conda environment (provided).

-Instructions for installing [conda](https://terrimporter.github.io/MetaWorksSite/tutorial/#InstallConda) (if not already installed).

-Instructions for installing [ORFfinder](https://terrimporter.github.io/MetaWorksSite/tutorial/#InstallORFfinder) if pseudogene-filtering will be run (optional).

-Instructions for installing [MetaWorks](https://terrimporter.github.io/MetaWorksSite/tutorial/#InstallMetaWorks) and activating the [MetaWorks conda environment](https://terrimporter.github.io/MetaWorksSite/tutorial/#ActivateMetaWorksEnv).

 Instructions on where to find [custom-trained classifiers](https://terrimporter.github.io/MetaWorksSite/#classifier_table) that can be used with MetaWorks.

 ## Documentation